ucsb-cs148/s21/_info/syllabus.md

 This course is, to a large extent, about *process*,  including the process by which indivduals work together on a team.

 Our class meeting times are the only scheduled times our teams definitely come together to meet.
 So it is essential that you are here.
+But we recognize the difficulties of attending from vastly different time zones, so all lectures, and the announcements for labs will get recorded and posted to our unlisted YouTube playlist.

 # Questions about grades